dtcenter/MET/met/docs/Users_Guide/tc-pairs.rst

 2. The **-edeck source** argument indicates the edeck ATCF format data source containing probabilistic track data to be verified.
 It specifies the name of an ATCF format file or top-level directory containing ATCF format files ending in “.dat” to be processed.
 The **-adeck** or **-edeck** option must be used at least once.

 3. The **-bdeck source** argument indicates the ATCF format data source containing the tropical cyclone reference dataset to be used for verifying the adeck source.
 It specifies the name of an ATCF format file or top-level directory containing ATCF format files ending in “.dat” to be processed.
-This source is expected to be the NHC Best Track Analysis, but could also be any ATCF format reference.
+This source is expected to be the NHC Best Track Analysis, but could also be any ATCF-formatted reference.

 4. The **-config file** argument indicates the name of the configuration file to be used.
 The contents of the configuration file are discussed below.

 Optional arguments for tc_pairs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 5. The -**out base** argument indicates the path of the output file base.
-This argument overrides the default output file base (./out_tcmpr)
+This argument overrides the default output file base (**./out_tcmpr**).

 6. The **-log file** option directs output and errors to the specified log file.
 All messages will be written to that file as well as standard out and error.
 Thus, users can save the messages without having to redirect the output on the command line.
 The default behavior is no log file.